Workplace Wellbeing & Behaviour Change

 Rather than focusing on motivation, dramatic transformation, or extreme discipline, the book emphasises something much more sustainable: small actions, repeated consistently over time.

-Most employees already know wellbeing matters.
-The challenge is helping people engage consistently in ways that fit into real working life.
+The real challenge is helping people engage consistently in ways that fit into everyday working life.

 The Problem With Many